Jean-Louis Chrétien: Biography

 Born in Paris to Henri and Anna Chrétien, Chrétien was raised in an agnostic household.
 His father was a communist activist and doctor in the International Brigades in Spain, and had spent time in the Natzweiler-Struthof and Dachau concentration camps.
 As a young man in his mid-twenties, Chrétien went against his father’s wishes, converted to Catholicism, and was baptized on Pentecost Sunday.
 Henceforth, his faith would play a fundamental role in the development not only of his life, but his unique brand of philosophy.
 Chrétien studied at the Lycée Charlemagne in the late 1960s, and graduated with a first from the École Normale Supérieure (1971), as well as a first in the Agrégation de philosophie (1974).
 After teaching in secondary schools for a few years, he earned a doctorate from the Sorbonne in 1983.
 Early encounters with the philosopher Henri Maldiney played a significant role in guiding the pursuit of his philosophical vocation.
 His friendship with the philosopher Vladimir Jankélévitch was another factor, as well as a foundational encounter with the writings of Martin Heidegger.
 He wrote a dissertation under Pierre Aubenque on “The Hermeneutic of Obliquity in Neo-Platonism and Ancient Christianity.”

 After teaching for some years at the University of Créteil, Chrétien was invited to teach at the Sorbonne, where he obtained a chair in the history of philosophy of Late Antiquity and High Middle Ages.
 He taught courses there until 2017, when he retired to focus on writing.

 In 2012, he was awarded the Cardinal Lustiger Prize of the Académie Française, in recognition of the philosophical work of his lifetime.

-Philosophical Approach
+Philosophy

 Chrétien was a phenomenologist, but one who consciously practiced within a tradition: not only the phenomenological tradition of Husserl, Heidegger, and Merleau-Ponty, but the Christian-Platonic tradition of Augustine.
 Throughout his works, he pursued deep engagements with philosophers and theologians in these traditions, as well as poets and novelists who could help him address the human questions in which he was interested.